-More than that, case studies are useful tools throughout the entire sales and marketing funnel, from top to bottom.
-For those just getting to know your business, they provide a brief, relevant overview of what your product or service offers; they give those further down the funnel the final push with a story they can relate to; and they delight your existing customers by exhibiting their success.
+For those just getting to know your business, case studies provide a brief, relevant overview of what your product or service offers; they give those further down the funnel the final push with a story they can relate to; and they delight your existing customers by exhibiting their success.

-Ultimately, case studies make your business easier to relate to.
-You showcase the value of your product or service in a more tangible way.
-You can check out some of Articulates case studies on this page here.
+With a great case study, you showcase the value of your product or service in a more tangible way.
+You can check out some of Articulate's own case studies on this page here.

 At Articulate Marketing, we write many case studies for different technology companies, including Microsoft, Hewlett-Packard and others.
 So, we've learnt a thing or two about how to do them well.

 In business-to-business marketing, the case study is king.
 For Articulate Marketing, it's also vital, regular work.
-We have written over a hundred case studies for big tech companies over the past couple of years.
+(We have written hundreds of case studies for big tech companies over the last decade.)

 First and foremost, it’s all about the story.
 This requires interviewing the right person.
 You need a case study champion – someone in the company who’s been successfully using your product or service.

 Your prospects don’t want a rejigged press release or a list of facts – they want a story that they can relate to.
 This means finding the unique heart of your customer's story.
 Don't just write the story you want to hear.
 Write the story they tell.
 This could be how they expanded into new markets, saved time and money on paperwork, or increased productivity without an increase in personnel.
-Whatever it is, make sure it drives the case study.
+Whatever it is, make sure this personal, person-led story drives the case study.

 What to do when a case study goes wrong?